bsantanad/dc-labs/challenges/second-partial/user-guide.md

 }
 ```
 **Note:** The time will change according to when you created the user.
 We use UTC to
-avoid confussions when using it in different timezones.
+avoid confusions when using it in different timezones.

 This endpoint will show you the status of the user, if not logged in it will
 display a message telling the user that it didn't find the token.